app-sre/proms-mcp/LLM.md

-# LLM Development Guide for Promesh MCP Server
+# LLM Development Guide for Proms MCP Server

 Essential workflow guidance for AI assistants working on this codebase.